mr-poston-cs/apcsp-b/curriculum/web/index.md

 <details><summary>HTTP</summary><div class="border embed-responsive embed-responsive-16by9" data-video=""><iframe allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" class="embed-responsive-item" src="https://www.youtube.com/embed/iSFEjQRulf0?modestbranding=0&amp;rel=0&amp;showinfo=0"></iframe></div>

 <ul>
   <li data-marker="*">Computers talk to each other across the network by sending and receiving messages.
 At the most basic level, there are standard protocols, or rules to follow, for sending and receiving messages.
 In the context of the internet, the standard protocol is TCP/IP, Transmission Control Protocol and Internet Protocol.
 We can think of this at a high-level as sending a letter in the mail, with an address for the recipient and the address of the sender.
-On the internet, computers have IP addresses, usually in the format `#.#.#.#`, so our digital envelope might include `1.2.3.4` for the address of the computer we want to message, and our own address `5.6.7.8`, so that we can get a response.</li>
+On the internet, computers have IP addresses, usually in the format <code class="language-plaintext highlighter-rouge">#.#.#.#</code>, so our digital envelope might include <code class="language-plaintext highlighter-rouge">1.2.3.4</code> for the address of the computer we want to message, and our own address <code class="language-plaintext highlighter-rouge">5.6.7.8</code>, so that we can get a response.</li>
   <li data-marker="*">[2:16] With four numbers of one byte each, an IP address is 32 bits, which only allows us to count up to about 4 billion.
 It turns out that we now have more devices than 32 bits will support, and so in addition to IPv4, the protocol with 32-bit addresses, we also have IPv6, a protocol with 128-bit addresses.</li>
   <li data-marker="*">[4:10] In addition to the address of the recipient, we also specify a port number, or a number assigned to a particular service or type of message, like emails, webpages, or files.
 This way, the recipient computer can process incoming messages with the right program.
 So our envelope might say <code class="language-plaintext highlighter-rouge">1.2.3.4:80</code>.</li>
   <li data-marker="*">[5:50] But when we visit a website, we probably type in something like <code class="language-plaintext highlighter-rouge">example.com</code>, and it turns out that there’s something called DNS, Domain Name System, which maps domain names to IP addresses of the servers that can respond for that domain.</li>